PulkitGiddu/wecode-hack/README.md

 <li>Members should not be able to book the room.</li>
 <li>Booked rooms status should be recorded and displayed.</li>
 <li>Meeting rooms schedule should be displayed</li>
-<li>The system should also maintain the additional information of meeting rooms like the meeting room has a per hour cost (in credits) based on the amenities.
+<ul>The system should also maintain the additional information of meeting rooms like the meeting room has a per hour cost (in credits) based on the amenities.
 <li>Credits per amenities: The per hour cost is the sum of credits based on the amenities.</li>
 <li>Seating capacity <=5   =      0 credits</li>
 <li>Seating capacity > 5<= 10    =  10 credits</li>